Suspect in Idaho slayings not expected to fight extradition

 Latah County prosecutors in Idaho have said they believe Kohberger broke into the students’ home near the university campus intending to commit murder.
 Their bodies were found Nov.
 13, several hours after investigators believe they died.

-The students — Kaylee Goncalves, 21, of Rathdrum, Idaho; Madison Mogen, 21, of Coeur d’Alene, Idaho; Xana Kernodle, 20, of Post Falls, Idaho; and Ethan Chapin, 20, of Conway, Washington — were members of the university’s Greek system and close friends.
+The students were: Kaylee Goncalves, 21, of Rathdrum, Idaho; Madison Mogen, 21, of Coeur d’Alene, Idaho; Xana Kernodle, 20, of Post Falls, Idaho; and Ethan Chapin, 20, of Conway, Washington.
+They were close friends and members of the university’s Greek system.

 Mogen, Goncalves and Kernodle lived in the three-story rental home with two other roommates.
 Kernodle and Chapin were dating, and he had been visiting the house that night.